 Why is it important to have a positive attitude?

-A positive attitude is one of the best qualities anyone can have.
-It underpins a ‘can-do’ attitude and the belief that there is always a solution to a problem.
+A positive attitude underpins a ‘can-do’ attitude and the belief that there is always a solution to a problem.
 Far from being something wishy-washy and something that doesn’t really exist, relentless positivity is a trait to be prized and, best of all, it can be developed, especially in children.

 A positive mindset can help children to develop a healthy self-esteem, good emotional regulation, and a strong sense of self-worth.
-It can also help children to build resilience, to handle stress and negative emotions, and to create a positive vision for the future.
-The tips and strategies in this article can help parents to foster a positive mindset in their children, and to help them to build a foundation for a healthy and successful life.
+It can also help them to build resilience, handle stress and negative emotions, and create a positive vision for the future.
+The tips and strategies in this article can help parents to foster a positive mindset in their children, to build a foundation for a healthy and successful life.

 We can all be forgiven for having down moments and even down days – they will always happen.
 What’s important is that the default setting is positive.
 This enables anyone to better overcome the downs, and make those downs less deep.
 But why are we discussing children specifically?
 Being positive should be something everyone strives for.